nivenly/website/content/en/blog/2024/2024-03-29-first-vote-results.md

 ## New project proposals

-### Haidra: member project or incubated project?
+### Haidra: member project, incubated project, or not a good fit for Nivenly?

 This was a question we anticipated would be fairly split and indeed the results are, with exactly 50% voting "NO" to Haidra being either a regular or incubated project, and 50% voting "YES".

-7% voted that Haidra should reapply in a year with any concerns mitigated.
+7% of the total (included in the 50% "NO" votes) voted that Haidra should reapply in a year with any concerns mitigated.

 The Board will take this advice from the membership and decide what to do with Haidra in our next meeting.

-### Pachli: member project or incubated project?
+### Pachli: member project, incubated project, or not a good fit for Nivenly?

-This was much less contentious, with 78.6% voting "YES" to Pachli being adopted as a project.
-50% voted that it could be a member project directly.
+This was much less contentious: 78.6% voted "YES" for Pachli being adopted as a Nivenly project.
+50% of the total voted that it could be a member project as opposed to an incubated project.

 We don't yet have a definition of incubated project, so the Board will take this advice and decide what to do with Pachli in our next meeting.